warif2/exonfeat/README.md

 A collection of scripts for analysis rMATS data.
 Still in development.

-## Hardware and Software Requirments
+## Hardware and Software Requirements
   * 64 bit Linux or Mac OS X
   * Python 3.6 or higher
   * bedtools suite in path